 What used to be a hunting lodge is now a cosy and welcoming bar.
 With wooden interiors and leather seating, this place feels like a winter paradise for those who enjoy a whisky neat after a day of hunting.
 The extensive bartop separates customers from the vast selection of spirits and liquors from all over the world.

 Taste the house Sticky Toffee Old Fashioned for a unique interpretation of a classic.
-Roasted Pecan infused Remy Martin 1738, fig, toffee, and chocolate combine to create something unusual and extraordinary.
+Roasted pecan-infused Remy Martin 1738, fig, toffee, and chocolate combine to create something unusual and extraordinary.
 The Vermouth and Tonic highlight the beauty in simplicity with chamomile-infused Mancino Bianco, St. Germain, and tonic.
-All cocktails explore home-grown ingredients from the British Isles, and the seasonal produce grants a fresh and special flavour to the drinks.
+All cocktails explore home-grown ingredients from the British Isles, and the seasonal produce grants the drinks a fresh and unique flavour.

 The Luggage Room